jeffreycwitt/hn202/docs/intro.md

 Can you think of a way your personal identity (your understanding of who you are) depends on your understanding of the past?

 {:.rquestion}
-Can you think of a way our social identity (e.g. our identify as "students", Baltimoreans, Americans, etc.) depends on your understanding of the past?
+Can you think of a way our social identity (e.g. our identity as "students", Baltimoreans, Americans, etc.) depends on your understanding of the past?

 </div>